shamshoum/managedep/README.md

 **This little command line tool is a work in progress !!!**

-I still didn't decide to which direction it will go.
-What I do know is that I would like to have a tool that will give me abilities to easily manage my apps dependencies.
+This tool is suppose to help node js developers to easily manage dependencies.

-Currently the tool will check which dependcies that are installed in your package.json and aren't in actual use.
+Those that are in actual use and those that are not.
+Currently the tool will print out all the packages that are saved in your package.json file, and are not in use and it will show which dependencies are required in your scripts but are not saved in package.json

+Note that this tool will ignore any require lines that are inside comments.

 **Latest updates can be found in commits.**